Live conditions are tracked on the HazardNow dashboard

 Preparedness profile

-Explore FEMA disaster declaration history for a state or county and turn the pattern into practical preparedness priorities.
+Explore FEMA disaster declarations, county-level disaster history, and long-term disaster trends, then turn the pattern into practical preparedness priorities.

 Historical declarations are a planning signal, not a forecast.
 HazardNow does not replace official local hazard mitigation plans, evacuation orders, emergency alerts, or emergency management guidance.